motdotla/writings/articles/sendgrid-heroku-docs.md

 The sendgrid npm module is fully tested and verified to work on the Cedar stack.
 </div>

-SendGrid has a Node.js package that is written and maintained by two core engineers.
+SendGrid has an official Node.js package.
 The code is open source and available on [Github](http://github.com/sendgrid/sendgrid-nodejs).

 Add the following settings in package.json file